-Alien eggs hatch on Earth after a meteor crash which spells trouble for a vacationing family, a singer on tour with his entourage, and a pair of poachers in "Pod People" (The Pod People).
+Alien eggs hatch on Earth after a meteor crash which spells trouble for a vacationing family, a singer on tour with his entourage, and a pair of poachers in "Pod People" (Extra Terrestrial Visitors (1983)).
 Joel and the Bots listen to some "new age" music and write their own song.

 The Mads send the crew another Gamera movie.
 This time, a group of travelers scour the jungle in search of a giant opal.
 What they find is actually the egg of a lizard-dog creature called Barugon.
 Later, Joel and the Bots enjoy a simulated day at the beach.

-The crew riff on the short "Alphabet Antics" before watching Daddy-O, a film about a group of teenage beatniks who spend their free time drag-racing.
+The crew riff on the short "Alphabet Antics" before watching Daddy-O (1958), a film about a group of teenage beatniks who spend their free time drag-racing.
 Joel is inspired to write the song "Hike Your Pants Up" and the Bots reenact a drag race scene from the movie.

 Crow and Tom build a cardboard fort while Joel introduces his idea for non-permanent tattoos during the invention exchange.
-In Bert I. Gordon's The Amazing Colossal Man, an army colonel becomes a giant after an atomic blast.
+In Bert I. Gordon's The Amazing Colossal Man (1957), an army colonel becomes a giant after an atomic blast.
 Later, the crew gets a visit from the Colossal Man himself.

-Joel and the Bots watch as an alien named Ken joins an Earth spaceship to fight against his former masters in Fugitive Alien.
+Joel and the Bots watch as an alien named Ken joins an Earth spaceship to fight against his former masters in Fugitive Alien (1987).
 The Mads get a visit from Jack Perkins in Deep 13 while Joel forces Crow and Tom to reenact a scene from the movie.

-Joel and the Bots get tips on public speaking from the short "Speech: Using Your Voice" and watch a spider devour a town in Earth vs. the Spider.
+Joel and the Bots get tips on public speaking from the short "Speech: Using Your Voice" and watch a spider devour a town in The Spider (1958).
 Crow forces the guy to read his screenplay "Earth vs. Soup" and Joel sets up a rehearsal for his rock band Spidorr.

 In the seventh offering from Gamera, the infamous turtle faces off against an alien called Zigra determined on world domination.
 Joel and the Bots build a scale model of Gamera and make shoebox dioramas.

-The guys on the Satellite of Love riff on two shorts: Posture Pals about an elementary school posture contest and Appreciating Your Parents about a young boy discovering how to help around the house.
-Then the crew watches a mad scientist acquire subjects for his nefarious experiments in The Unearthly.
+The guys on the Satellite of Love riff on two shorts: Posture Pals (1952) about an elementary school posture contest and Appreciating Your Parents (1950) about a young boy discovering how to help around the house.
+Then the crew watches a mad scientist acquire subjects for his nefarious experiments in The Unearthly (1957).
 Joel and the Bots explore the many faces of Tor Johnson and create a board game based on The Unearthly.

-Joel and the Bots take on the infamous Christmas classic Santa Claus Conquers the Martians in which a group of martians kidnap Santa Claus because they have no one one Mars to give their children presents.
-The crew writes and performs a pinnacle Christmas carol "A Patrick Swayze Christmas" and each share Christmas-themed essays.
+Joel and the Bots take on the infamous Christmas classic Santa Claus Conquers the Martians (1964) in which a group of martians kidnap Santa Claus because they have no one on Mars to give their children presents.
+The crew writes and performs a pinnacle Christmas carol "A Patrick Swayze Christmas" and each member shares a Christmas-themed essay.